ivan0010wang/ivan0010wang.github.io/README.md

 ### 2020-02-25
       1. made a test.html in scripts folder for function testing only;
       2. made a function to show names of all restaurants.
 It's working but need improvements;
-      3. make a function to screen all restaurants with patios.
+      3. made a function to screen all restaurants with patios.

 ## Kevin:
 ### 2020-02-24